Vaithre/quasi-papirus/README.md

 ## Contributing

-I think it should be clear by now that this project isn't really intended for contributions.
+I think it should be clear by now that this project isn't really intended for contributions, you should really contribute to the [Papirus Icon Theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme) instead.
+Any change will eventually make their way into this fork.
 However, the Issues section is open if you want to leave feedback or discuss an idea.

 ## License
 This project uses the same license as Papirus, [GNU GPL-3](LICENSE).